Enhancify's recent news & articles

 - Home equity loans and home equity lines of credit (HELOC) are lines of credit secured by your home.
 The costs of such loans are generally less than those for a cash-out refinance.
 Home equity loans provide a single lump-sum amount to the borrower that should be repaid over a set period of time.
 A HELOC is a revolving line of credit, much like a credit card, and typically has a variable interest rate.
 This type of credit can lead to home foreclosure.

-- Home improvement contractor financing programs are software solutions that help integrate financing options into the sales process.
+- Home improvement consumer financing programs are software solutions that help integrate financing options for contractors.
 For homeowners, they provide an appealing middle-of-the-road option because of the easier application process.
 For example, home improvement loans offered through Enhancify's platform currently feature APRs from 7.99% to 39%, depending on the length of the loan term and the borrower's credit score.

 - Credit cards are another popular way of financing home improvement projects.
 This option is dependent on the approved credit limit, which is typically under $10,000.
 Credit cards can also have higher interest rates than home improvement loans or HELOC.